 Are you familiar with these guidelines?
 Hey, this project is going to be huge, but we don’t have budget and the timeline is super short… Having the digital culture, such projects won’t surprise you anymore.

 Even when the challenge looks like Mission Impossible, there are simple digital project management hacks you can use.
 At a time where you’re supposed to be “agile” and the good old Kanban project management asks for too much time, these hacks will help you save time and be more efficient.

 1. Automate as much as possible

-Using marketing automation platforms will help you save considerable amounts of time.
-Needless to be the superhero of automation: just use simple workflows, that automate what you need only.
+Using marketing automation platforms will help you save considerable amounts of time in your digital project management.
+Needless to be the superhero of automation: just use simple workflows to automate only what you need.

 A good example for that is that if you finally use 4 to 5 different digital tools, automations will save you precious time by synchronising them or triggering common updates.

 One simple hack for your digital project management is also to start each day with a daily talk.
 Forget about long meetings and workshops, just use the firs 15 minutes of the day to brief your team about the status of the project.

 When you suddenly master the next milestones, there’s always this person coming with last minute ideas.
 A key hack is simply to learn how to say no. It’s your project, your commitment, don’t let others turn it into a failure.

 4. Stay away from distractions (notifications)

 Being in a middle of high-demanding tasks, you’ll probably receive a bunch of 5 emails and 20 slack notifications.
 When working on your projects, try to multiply the slots where you can stay away from distractions and turn your notifications off.